 Use for health and social care staff

 A PSD is a suitable mechanism to vaccinate health and social care staff.
-See also Questions about Patient Specific Directions (PSD)
+See also Patient Specific Directions (PSD)

 Use at mass vaccination sites and in Primary Care Network (PCN) designated sites

 A PSD is a suitable mechanism to vaccinate eligible individuals at mass vaccination sites and in PCN Designated Sites.
-See also Questions about Patient Specific Directions (PSD)
+See also Patient Specific Directions (PSD)

 Use of a PSD including when the prescriber is working remotely